wjakew/focus/README.md

-# focus. - Markdown Editor
+# focus.

 A lightweight and feature-rich markdown editor built for simplicity and productivity.
+With privacy-first AI integration.

 ![src1](/readme_resources/src1.png)